Chris-pter/Oil-Palm-Tree-Detection-with-YOLOv8/README.md

 ---

 ## Model in Action
-Below is a sample of the model detecting Oil Palm and VOPs in actual drone-captured video:
+Below is a sample of the model detecting Oil Palm in actual drone-captured video:

 <p align="center">
   <img src="Images/Detection.gif" width="500"/>